 - Mowing should be infrequent with the goal being brush suppression and fire control.
-Analyze site for potential fire threat and fire control strategies. - Successful establishment of native species requires that they have the opportunity to set and release seed before mowing. - Site access routes should consider maintenance, interpretive value and habitat preservation. - Species selection should be matched with existing available groundwater. - Location of meadow should attempt to link other wildlife areas into larger contiguous habitat areas. - Scheduling and timing should minimize impacts to wildlife nesting and habitation.

-• One mowing every 2 to 3 years may be sufficient for woody brush control.
-Firebreak areas may require more frequent mowing to maintain.
-Mowing heights should be 3 to 5 inches.
+Analyze site for potential fire threat and fire control strategies. - Whenever feasible, mowing should be done prior to the emergence of pollinators so not to disrupt local colonies. - When timing out maintenance frequencies, keep in mind that successful establishment of native species requires that they have the opportunity to set and release seed before mowing. - Site access routes should consider maintenance, interpretive value and habitat preservation. - Species selection should be matched with existing available groundwater. - Location of meadow should attempt to link other wildlife areas into larger contiguous habitat areas. - Scheduling and timing should minimize impacts to wildlife nesting and habitation. - One mowing every 2 to 3 years may be sufficient for woody brush control.
+Firebreak areas may require more frequent mowing to maintain. - Mowing heights should be 3 to 5 inches. - Refer to Chapter 9, Trees & Natural Area Management, for additional BMPs regarding meadows.